blinklabs-io/docs/src/content/docs/guides/dingo/002-quick-start-overview.md

 cd ~/dingo
 ```

-We will now load the Mithril snapshot into dingo by running the following command
+We will now load the Mithril snapshot into dingo by running the following command:

 ```
 ./dingo load ~/dingo/mithril/db/immutable
 ```

-Dingo will now load the blocks into the dingo database by copying and loading them by run a ledger replay.
+Dingo will now load the blocks into the dingo database by copying and loading them by running a ledger replay.
 This will take some time as well, up to 2 hours depending on your system.

 ![dingo-load-snapshot](/dingo-load-snapshot.png)

 > 📝 If you choose not to load a Mithril snapshot you can start dingo with `./dingo` and let the normal ledger replay start.
 It will take several more hours than using a Mithril snapshot for the chain to sync.

-### Congratulations you are ready to start using Dingo!
+### Congratulations you are ready to start using the Dingo node!

 [Learn how to interact with Dingo using the Cardano CLI](../003-using-dingo-with-cardano-cli).